bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

 ```

 ### Utility functions

-A handful of helper functions are defined.
+Firstly, a handful of helper functions are defined:

 ```python